 Don’t forget to go to the lower level of the farmhouse proper – if you’re lucky, you’ll find incubators and small glass enclosures with chicks or baby rabbits.

 As an original building, you get an idea of how a traditional Alpine farmhouse looks and feels.
-A few rooms also feature typical furniture, too – all dark solid wood that gives the impression that the life of an Alpine farming family probably wasn’t all fun and games.
+A few rooms also feature typical furniture, too – all dark solid wood and the overwhelming impression that the life of an Alpine farming family probably wasn’t all fun and games.

 Food and drink

 Curiously, the Tirolerhof turns out to be one of the best places to eat in the zoo.

 Inside the ground floor (at the time of writing), there’s a small organic farm shop selling bread, cheeses, hams, fruit juices and other traditional rural fare.

 We often go for a couple of open sandwiches, with cured ham and a strong Bergkäse (mountain cheese), plus a drink of natural apple juice.

 The bread is a thick wholemeal and soon fills you up.
 And the cheese might just be the best in the city, though be warned: Bergkäse can be sharper than a new pencil with a degree in rhetoric.
 You can eat your sandwiches in the room opposite the shop, which is heated in winter.

 For those with more appetite, opposite the farmhouse is the Tirolergarten restaurant, with a range of traditional Austrian fare, as well as a children’s menu and vegetarian options.
 You can also reach the restaurant from outside without going into the zoo itself.

 Tickets & visitor tips

 The Tirolerhof is part of the zoo, so requires no separate ticket.
 In fact, it’s just inside one of the entrances to the zoo.

 The trails down to the main part of the zoo are maintained, but it is a relatively steep hill, so obviously it’s not all easy-going.
 Wear decent footwear.